StasLukianchuk/bike_store_landing/README.md

 Landing for Bike Store

-It is created using HTML, SCSS, and JS.
+Created using HTML, SCSS, and JS.